codebysumit/libgetstr/README.md

 **5. Compile Your Application with the Library 💻**

-When compiling your application (`your_application.c` in the example above) that uses `stdget`, you need to tell the compiler where to find the header files and the library file.
+When compiling your application (`your_application.c` in the example above) that uses `getstr`, you need to tell the compiler where to find the header files and the library file.

 ```bash
 gcc -I./include -L./lib your_application.c -o your_application -lgetstr